Conjugal Visit (film)

-Conjugal Visit (ملاقات خصوصی) is a 2022 Iranian romance drama film directed by Omid Shams and written by Shams, Bahman Ark and Ali Sarahang.
-It stars Parinaz Izadyar and Hootan Shakiba as Parvaneh and Farhad, a couple who met secretly through Farhad's phone in prison which he sometimes borrow it to Parvaneh's father—who is in prison with Farhad—to call his daughter, and started to develop feelings for each other.
+Conjugal Visit (ملاقات خصوصی) is a 2022 Iranian romantic drama film directed by Omid Shams and written by Omid Shams, Bahman Ark and Ali Sarahang.
+It stars Parinaz Izadyar and Hootan Shakiba as Parvaneh and Farhad, a couple who met secretly through Farhad's phone in prison which he sometimes lends to Parvaneh's father—who is in prison with Farhad—to call his daughter, and started to develop feelings for each other.

 Conjugal Visit premiered in competition at the 40th Fajr Film Festival on February 1, 2022, and earned 2 nominations.
 It was later set to release theatrically on September 29, 2022, but later postpended to January 4, 2023, due to the ongoing protests in Iran.

 Premise

 The story is about a girl named Parvaneh (Parinaz Izadyar) who owns a perfume shop in the suburbs of Tehran.
 Parvaneh's father is in prison for theft.
 Farhad (Hootan Shakiba), a young teacher who is Parvaneh's father's ally, is in touch with Parvaneh from time to time to do some of Iraj's work.
 One day, Farhad expresses interest in Parvaneh and invites her to visit him in prison.